Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 - related advocacy groups or digital social communities
 - related articles or supporting documentation
 - a link to the actual full text of the PR&L

-[HN - do we actually do any of the above yet?
-Is this is in the same Vue app or a sepeate one?]

 ## Technologies